Graphic Packaging Holding Company (GPK) Shares Decline Despite Market Challenges - News Heater

-Graphic Packaging Holding Company (NYSE: GPK) has seen a decline in its stock price by -2.89 in relation to its previous close of 22.49.
-However, the company has experienced a -0.41% decline in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-08-28 that Zacks.com users have recently been watching Graphic Packaging (GPK) quite a bit.
+The stock of Graphic Packaging Holding Company (NYSE: GPK) has decreased by -0.86 when compared to last closing price of 22.10.
+Despite this, the company has experienced a -2.58% fall in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-09-11 that Zacks.com users have recently been watching Graphic Packaging (GPK) quite a bit.
 Thus, it is worth knowing the facts that could determine the stock’s prospects.

 Is It Worth Investing in Graphic Packaging Holding Company (NYSE: GPK) Right Now?

-Graphic Packaging Holding Company (NYSE: GPK) has a price-to-earnings ratio that is above its average at 9.57x. and a 36-month beta value of 0.98.
+Graphic Packaging Holding Company (NYSE: GPK) has a higher price-to-earnings ratio of 9.60x compared to its average ratio,, and the 36-month beta value for GPK is at 0.98.
+Analysts have varying views on the stock, with 8 analysts rating it as a “buy,” 1 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023